cqz7633/FIAAU/README.md

 ## Run FIAAU pipline

 FIAAU consists of two parts, one for running six methods and the other for integrating the results of the six methods.
+Please do not change the structure of the original FIAAU directory.

 ### 6 methods process